openlegend/core-rules/core/src/04-feats/01-chapter-four.md

    - Agility 7, Might 7, Energy 7, or Entropy 7
    - Battle Trance
 - **Description:** In the heat of combat, you become a destructive force to be reckoned with.
 Whether a raging barbarian or a hyper-focused intergalactic knight, your attacks become particularly ferocious when you enter your battle trance.
-- **Effect:** When you make an attack roll in a battle trance, all of the dice in your dice pool explode on either maximum or the number 1 below maximum (though the total is still the number rolled).
+- **Effect:** While you are in a battle trance, in addition to dice exploding on any maximum die roll (as normal), all of the dice in your dice pool explode on the number 1 below maximum as well (though the total is still the number rolled).
 This means that d4s explode on a 3 or 4, d6s explode on a 5 or 6, d8s explode on a 7 or 8, and so on.

 \page